HDFGroup/h5pyd/README.md

    pip install .

-By default the examples look for a local instance of HSDS.
-See the  https://github.com/HDFGroup/hsds for instructions on installing and running HSDS.
+Run `hsconfigure` to setup the connection info (endpoint, username, and password) to HSDS.

-These tests are also to designed to work with HSDS (see https://github.com/HDFGroup/hsds).
+If you don't have access to an HSDS instance, you can easily setup your own HSDS instance.
-Install HSDS locally, or set environment variables (see next section) to point to an existing HSDS instance.
+See  https://github.com/HDFGroup/hsds for instructions on installing and running HSDS on locally or in the cloud.

 Alternatively, if you can run this repo as a Github Codespace (see "Open in a Github Codespace" link above), and HSDS will be automatically setup as part of the codespace.